John P. Thurber

 Following law school, Mr. Thurber served as law clerk to the Honorable Harold A. Ackerman, district judge of the U.S. District Court for New Jersey.
 Thereafter, he served as assistant deputy public advocate with the Division of Public Interest Advocacy of the New Jersey Department of the Public Advocate.
 In this capacity, Mr. Thurber litigated public interest cases involving community development, consumer fraud, rights of homeless persons, beach fee litigation, environmental protection, nuclear power plant licensing, insurance reform and other matters.

 Mr. Thurber received the Shining Star Award from the American Cancer Society as well as the Program Development Award from the Leadership New Jersey Graduate Organization.
 He was selected as "Man of the Year" by the New Jersey Association of Family Food Centers for his work to improve access to emergency food assistance and the distribution of surplus food in the state.
-In addition to his membership on the Capital Health Board of Directors, Thurber is chairman of the Mercer County Improvement Authority, past president of the board of directors of the Trenton Downtown Association, vice chairman of the Princeton Regional Chamber of Commerce, and a member of the boards of the Growth Partnership of Central Jersey, the American Cancer Society and the Wells Fargo Regional Foundation.
+In addition to his membership on the Capital Health Board of Directors, Thurber is chairman of the Mercer County Improvement Authority, past president of the board of directors of the Trenton Downtown Association, chairman of the Princeton Regional Chamber of Commerce, and a member of the boards of the American Cancer Society and the Wells Fargo Regional Foundation.
 He is an elder of Nassau Presbyterian Church in Princeton, NJ.